 The Institute is managed and legally represented by the Board of Directors, which currently consists of two members who represent the Institute's research perspectives as well as its commercial management.

 The Directorate consists of the managing director Dipl.-Kffr.
 Kristina Hein and the legal scientist Prof. Dr. Wolfgang Schulz (chairman).

 The directorate determines the research plan.
 The scientific directors are appointed by the Curatorship for a period of five years.

 In the performance of its duties, the Board of Directors is supported by the Institute Council, which includes the Board of Directors tself, the scientific speakers as well as other representatives of the scientific and non-scientific staff.

 The international Scientific Advisory Council advises the Institute’s Board of Directors on scientific work and strategic issues.
 The members of the Scientific Advisory Council are:

 Prof. Dr. Helena Bilandzic, Professor of Communication Sciences with focus on Media Reception and Media Effects at the University of Augsburg

-Prof. Dr. Barbara Pfetsch, Professor of Communication Theories/Media Effects and Research of Media Use and Managing Director of the Institute for Media and Communication Studies at Freie Universität Berlin
+Prof. Dr. Margreth Lünenborg, Institute for Media and Communication Studies at Freie Universität Berlin

-Prof. Dr. Manuel Puppis, Professor of Media Systems and Media Structures at the Departement of Communication and Media Research DCM at Universitét de Fribourg, Switzerland
+Prof. Dr. Manuel Puppis (Chair), Professor of Media Systems and Media Structures at the Departement of Communication and Media Research DCM at Universitét de Fribourg, Switzerland

-Prof. Dr. Gabriele Siegert (Chair), Professor of Media Studies focussing on Media Economics & Management the Institute of Mass Communication and Media Research at the University of Zurich and Vice Dean for Research at the Faculty of Arts, University of Zurich, Switzerland
+Prof. Dr. Gabriele Siegert, Professor of Media Economics & Management at the Department of Communication and Media Research at the University of Zurich and Vice President for Education and Student Affairs, University of Zurich, Switzerland

 Prof. Dr. Florent Thouvenin, Professor für Informations- und Kommunikationsrecht an der Universität Zürich

-Ombudspersons: Prof. Dr. Michel Clement, Prof. Dr. Barbara Pfetsch
+Ombudspersons: Prof. Dr. Michel Clement, Prof. Dr. Margarete Schuler-Harms

 Chairman: Dr. Jan-Hinrik Schmidt